matejavulic/Ebank-Web-App/README.md

 #Further development

 ## Front-end
-  - Adding user abbility to get an graphical report on statistics of its bank account with [plotly](https://plot.ly/)
+  - Adding user ability to get an graphical report on a statistics of its bank account with [plotly](https://plot.ly/).
 ## Back-end
   - Adding two new types if web app authentication:
     - Mobile device token
-    - Fingerptint biometric authentication
+    - Fingerprint biometric authentication
     - QR code payments